Alberta Doctorate of Nursing Programs: DNP vs. PhD

 - Role of Nurse Scientist

-Admission criteria for PhD in Nursing programs is likely to vary.
+Admission criteria for PhD in Nursing in Alberta is likely to vary.
 Some schools require applicants to have graduated from an accredited Bachelors and Masters in Nursing program.
 Other material that may need to be furnished with an application (aside from transcripts), could include the following.

 - Copy of RN license if applicable